GeorgeTsaplin/FinesseConnector/README.md

 # Finesse Connector

-Finesse Connector is necessary tightly integration of Сontact Сenter operator`s workstation and Finesse web-application.
+Finesse Connector is necessary for tightly integration of Сontact Сenter operator`s workstation and Finesse web-application.

 Application features are: